When signing up for a Grammarly account, it is asking me to pay, or asking for an access code.

 - Have a question about a revision suggestion you received on a paper review

-Use the Paper Review service once you have a partial or complete first draft of your assignment or discussion post that you’d like to have reviewed for suggestions for revision on things like organization, topic development, and paragraph structure.
-The writing tutors will return your paper within 24 hours.
+Use the Paper Review service once you have a partial or complete first draft of your assignment or discussion post that you’d like to have reviewed for suggestions for revision.
+The writing tutor will return your paper within 24 hours.

 After revising your writing based on these suggestions, use Grammarly to then check your work for grammar and punctuation errors.